Mark Osler

-Mark William Osler (born 1963) is an American legal scholar and law professor at the University of St. Thomas School of Law in Minneapolis, Minnesota,.
-He holds the Robert and Marion Short Distinguished Chair in Law at St. Thomas and the Ruthie Mattox Chair of Preaching at First Covenant Church, Minneapolis.
+Mark William Osler (born 1963) is an American legal scholar and a former state and federal prosecutor.
+Osler currently serves as a law professor at the University of St. Thomas School of Law in Minneapolis, Minnesota, holding the Robert and Marion Short Distinguished Chair in Law at St. Thomas and the Ruthie Mattox Chair of Preaching at First Covenant Church, Minneapolis.
 He began work as a law professor at Baylor University in 2000 before leaving for St. Thomas in 2010.
 At St. Thomas, he founded the nation's first law school clinic on federal commutations, and he has advocated for an expansive use of the presidential pardon power.
 His work has been profiled by The American Prospect, Rolling Stone and CBS News.

 Background, education and early career

 Born in Detroit, Michigan, Osler's family later moved to Grosse Pointe Shores, Michigan.
 He attended Grosse Pointe North High School, where he worked on the school newspaper with future AP White House reporter Ron Fournier.
 He subsequently matriculated at the College of William & Mary, graduating in 1985.
-Osler received his J.D. from Yale Law School in 1990 and clerked for District Court Judge Jan DuBois in the Eastern District of Pennsylvania before returning to Detroit.
+Osler received his J.D. from Yale Law School in 1990 and clerked for District Court Judge Jan E. DuBois for the United States District Court for the Eastern District of Pennsylvania before returning to Detroit.
 There, he worked from 1992-1995 for the law firm of Dykema Gossett, and then as an Assistant United States Attorney from 1995-2000.